1fish2/BBQTimer/README.md

 * “Alarm volume” at an audible level.
 * Lock screen - Show all or non-private notifications.
 * Settings / Apps / Special app access / Alarms & reminders / Allowed.
 * Apps / BBQ Timer “Show notifications”, *not* Silent.
-(You may also choose to “Override Do Not Disturb“.)
+(You may also choose to “Override Do Not Disturb”.)
 * Apps / BBQ Timer “Alarm” notification category - “Show notifications”, *not* “Silent”, “Make sound and pop on screen”, sound choice *not* “None”, Importance “High” or higher to hear and see on the lock screen and in the notification area.
 * Notifications / App settings / BBQ Timer / On.